What is ADA Compliance for Websites?

 The U.S. Department of Justice released the The Americans with Disabilities Act Standards for Accessible Design in 2010.
 That means that it is mandatory for companies to have and maintain websites that anyone with a disability can use.

 It is important for every business to have a website that is accessible for everyone everywhere.
-In this article, we will discuss the meaning of ADA compliance, help you figure out if ADA accessible standards affect your website, and how to make sure your website is ADA-compliant.
+In this article, we will discuss the meaning of ADA compliance, when you should consider getting an ADA accessibility audit, help you figure out if ADA accessible standards affect your website, and how to make sure your website is ADA-compliant.
 If you need help making your website ADA compliant, contact us at SEO Design Chicago today.
 We are experts in web accessibility.

 What Does ADA Compliance Mean?